TankNut/simple-weapons/README.md

 * DarkRP-style raise/lower system
 * A simplified recoil system inspired by counter-strike
 * Easy configurability through the spawnmenu
-* The ability to configure multipliers for damage, recoil and weapon spread
+* The ability to configure multipliers for damage, spread and recoil
 * Built-in support for infinite ammo (both 'infinite reserves' and bottomless magazines)
 ### For developers:
 * Minimal amounts of configuration required per weapon